 Bernstein Shur Welcomes Molly Barker Gilligan, Beth A. Smith and Michael A. Siedband to the Firm

 Molly Barker Gilligan joins the firm’s Health Care and Litigation Practice Groups.
-Her practice will focus on health care legal issues, including licensure and license defense of Maine health care practitioners and provider agencies, fraud and abuse compliance, and healthcare confidentiality advice, counsel, risk management, and defense of Office of Civil Rights and other Health Insurance Portability and Accountability Act-related complaints.
+Her practice will focus on health care legal issues, including licensure and license defense of ME health care practitioners and provider agencies, fraud and abuse compliance, and healthcare confidentiality advice, counsel, risk management, and defense of Office of Civil Rights and other Health Insurance Portability and Accountability Act-related complaints.

 Prior to joining Bernstein Shur, Gilligan was an associate at a Philadelphia, Pennsylvania firm, where her practice focused on administrative law and appellate litigation.
 In addition, she provided consulting and training to law firms on the topic of technology for legal professionals.
 Gilligan was a judicial intern for the Hon.
 Jon O. Newman of the U.S. Court of Appeals for the Second Circuit and the Hon.
 Alvin W. Thompson of the U.S. District Court for the District of Connecticut.